 Are You Eligible for Drunk Driving Education?

 DUI school or drunk driving education is a lot like defensive driving courses.
-While many offenders will be eligible for reduction of fines and penalties by taking the courses, not all are eligible to do so.
-While some states have mandatory drunk driving education laws, in other states, it depends on each judge’s assessment.
+While many offenders will be eligible for reducing fines and penalties by taking the courses, not all are eligible to do so.
+While some states have mandatory drunk driving education laws, it depends on each judge’s assessment in other states.
 A judge may consider the following information when deciding whether to include drunk driving education in your sentence for penalty reduction:

 - How many drunk driving charges you have (if any)